cgpeanut/winiis/README.md

     - package { 'mysql-server-5.7':
     -  }
     - }

 - We're using the package resource because we are installing and otherwise managing a package. mysql-server-5.7 is the package name, which can also be supplied in the body of the resource declaration with the name attribute.

+5. Speaking of attributes, let's ensure we're actually downloading the package by supplying the ensure attribute.
+Attributes are ways of detailing the specifics of our resource.
+In this case, we just have to state that we want the package installed with the present value:

+- class mysql::install {
+-  package { 'mysql-server-5.7':
+-    ensure => 'present',
+-  }
+- }

+6. Save and exit.
+We can now check for syntax errors with:

+-  sudo puppet parser validate manifests/install.pp

+# Create a Configuration Class
+1. Finally, we want to make sure the mysqld service is started, enabled to start at boot, and is set to restart whenever there are changes made to our config file.
+Let's first create the manifest and define our resource type:
+- $ sudo pdk new class service
+- $ sudo vim manifests/service.pp

+- class mysql::service {
+-  service { 'mysql':
+-  }
+- }

+2. Next, we want to supply our attributes.
+The ensure and enable attributes are fairly self-explanatory:

+class mysql::service {
+  service { 'mysql':
+    ensure => 'running',
+    enable => true,
+  }
+}